 Sergeant William Pyers, the very same man wounded while taking up the colors as comrade Benjamin Walls fell at Pleasant Hill, also departed from the field of battle forever that day.

-Still more were captured and held as POWs.
+Still more were captured and held as POWs, including Private Ben Zellner.
 Several died in captivity.
-Privates Martin M. Berger and Franklin Rhoads were claimed by disease while held by the Confederates as prisoners of war at Salisbury Prison, North Carolina.
+Privates Martin M. Berger and Franklin Rhoads were claimed by disease while held by the Confederates as prisoners of war at the notorious Salisbury Prison in North Carolina.

 On 23 October 1864, Company I became another integrated company within the regiment with Order No. 70, which directed that John Bullard be transferred from the 47th Pennsylvania’s Company D to I Company.
 Bullard, who had mustered in as a Cook while the regiment was stationed in Louisiana, would continue to serve with I Company for the duration of the war and muster out with his regiment on Christmas Day in December 1865.